 What we don’t: Too narrow for some; not a high-performance shoe.

 Black Diamond’s Momentum is purpose-built for new climbers looking for a comfortable shoe that doesn’t break the bank.
 In fact, it’s one of just a small number of designs still available for $100 or less.
 With the Momentum, you get a unique stretchy knit upper for ventilation and all-day comfort and high-quality Neo Fuse rubber underfoot.
-And Black Diamond continues to improve on the quality of the shoe, with the most recent update featuring a softer lining and toe rand, improved midsole for better edging, and retooled fit with more tension from toe to heel.
+And Black Diamond continues to improve the quality of the shoe, with the most recent iteration featuring a softer lining and toe rand, an improved midsole for better edging, and a retooled fit with more tension from toe to heel.
 All in all, it’s a solid and very affordable choice for entry-level climbers or those looking for a gym workhorse.

 See the Men's Black Diamond Momentum See the Women's Black Diamond Momentum